OlivierLD/raspberry-coffee/RasPISamples/README.md

 > See also [this document](./src/java/weatherstation/README.md)

 This implementation - just an example - uses:
-- a Raspberry PI A+ connected to the weather rack (wind vane, anemometer, rain meter, temperature, pressure)
+- A Raspberry PI A+ connected to the weather rack (wind vane, anemometer, rain meter, temperature, pressure)
 - It runs the scripts and classes mentioned above, along with a `nodejs` WebSocket server
 - It uses several [`Loggers`](https://github.com/OlivierLD/raspberry-pi4j-samples/blob/master/RasPISamples/src/java/weatherstation/logger/LoggerInterface.java) to feed:
   - A MySQL database through REST Services developed in `php`
   - An HTTP tiny server that contains the last available data as a `json` object
+  - A WebSocket client pushing the last available data as a `json` object
   - A TCP server that also converts the data in `NMEA` sentences before streaming them on a given TCP port

 The TCP channel, conveying NMEA Data, is compatible with the `NMEA.multiplexer` project and `Node-RED`.